 It depends on what you’re looking for.
 Ella is smaller, quieter and perfect if you wanna have some rest.
 It’s also possible to hike there (Little Adam’s Peak, Ella Rock…).
 Kandy looks more like a big city (everything is relative, big city for Sri Lanka).
 However having a walk in Kandy is still enjoyable, and the botanical garden is wonderful.
 I liked my stay in Ella and Kandy, although I prefer Ella.
 Ella is a quite small town, and Kandy is more crowded, more hectic, noisier… But Ella and Kandy are two cities you must visit, if you go to Sri Lanka!

-Info to visit Ella and Kandy
+Ella and Kandy travel tips

 - Check the visa policy here.
 If you wanna go to Sri Lanka and stay there for less than 30 days, you need to ask for an authorization (ETA).
 Most Western countries can apply here.
 You’ll have to pay 35 US dollars.
 For longer stays, you need to go to an embassy.